 For several months, I have been saying Heartland Marketing Group worked itself out of a job.
 There’s no doubt I will miss the comradery and spirit of the US 20 Corridor Association.
 There’s also no better testament to success than to see this process come to its good and rightful conclusion.

 Heartland Marketing Group has been working closely over the last several weeks with US 20 Corridor Association members and the Iowa Department of Transportation to organize the celebration taking place on October 19 in Holstein.
-You will find details in the image included here.
-Join us if you can!

 All of us at Heartland Marketing Group offer our greatest congratulations to the US 20 Corridor Association for a job well done.
 Now it is time to revel in success and celebration!
 We have never been as proud to lose a treasured client.